Performance of the Particle-Identification Silicon-Telescope Array Coupled with the VAMOS++ Magnetic Spectrometer

 \section{Detection requirements}

 The primary objective of the described setup is to use two-stage silicon telescopes and apply the $\Delta$E-E technique to isotopically identify target-like nuclei spanning the range from helium to oxygen produced in multi-nucleon reactions in inverse kinematics.
+Heavier nuclei can be also identified provided that they can penetrate the $\Delta$E stage with sufficient energy.
 The excitation energy of the fissioning system is inferred using the missing-mass method~\cite{Suzuki2012}.
-This calculation assumes that the target-like fragment is not excited and that all excitation energy is contained within the fissioning system.
 Accurate application of the missing-mass method requires precise determination of the scattering angle ($\theta_{lab}$) and the kinetic energy ($E_{lab}$) of the target-like residue.

 Figure~\ref{pic:kinelines} illustrates the calculated typical kinematical correlation between the kinetic energy of a target-like residue and its laboratory angle.
 The reactions are induced by a $^{238}$U beam at a bombarding energy of $5.95$~MeV/A on a $^{12}$C target.
 Panels (a)-(c) represent three distinct reaction channels of interest, as follows: (a) $^{12}$C($^{238}$U,$^{238}$U)$^{12}$C, (b) $^{12}$C($^{238}$U,$^{240}$Pu)$^{10}$Be, and (c) $^{12}$C($^{238}$U,$^{243}$Am)$^{7}$Li.
 The distinct curves illustrate the laboratory energy-angle correlation of the target-like nucleus for reactions resulting in various excitation energy ($E^{\ast}$) within the beam-like ejectile.